HUIXIN-TW/Resume/index.md

 ```
 Chiayi, Taiwan
 ```
-- M.S in Accounting and Information Technology, GPA 3.93/4.0
+- M.S in Accounting and Information Technology
 - The _2nd_ place in the entrance examination
+- GPA 3.93/4.0

 ### **National Kaohsiung University of Science and Technology** `2010.9 - 2014.6`